templatecookie/templatecookie/content/docs/hasaal/installation.md

 #### Step 3:

-click on "Select File" and choose app.zip file.
+click on "Select File" and choose hasaal.zip file.

 ---